Learning Git

 git config --global init.defaultBranch main

-Set the default upstream for your branch:
+Set the default upstream for the current branch:

 1